oxyo/oa-controller/README.md

 This is main controlling element in Open Automation system.

-It can be easily used to control devices like Heaters, Coolers, Fan Coils, Fans or any other environment control device in your house.
+It can be easily used to control devices like Heaters, Coolers, Fans, Fan Coils, Lights or any other environment control device in your home.

 For more information please visit [openautomation.center](http://openautomation.center)